Cratecode/intro/sections/60_continuing_cs/00_recursion_intro/README.md

 recursion is used: trees.

 Trees are really similar to what we just talked about above.
 They're a way of organizing data so that things point to other things, and they only point downwards.
 Sound familiar?

 $$IMAGE Recursion-Call-Down.svg A graph of functions only pointing downwards$$

 That first example we looked at is actually a tree.
-As soon as there start being loops though, it's no longer a tree.
+As soon as there start being loops, though, it's no longer a tree.

 So, our non-recursive function example is a tree, and our recursive example isn't.
 Even without any code or algorithms, trees and recursion are connected!

-But, let's take a look at some code.
+But let's take a look at some code.
 Imagine that you wanted to write a program to print out every item in the tree.

 ```js
 function printTree(tree) {